scott-anderson-wc/cs210pub/assignments/a07/signup.md

 ## How to turn this in

+Do all your work in a new folder called `a07-work`.

-In your C9 workspace, rename your working directory to a finished directory:
+When you are done, rename your working directory to a finished directory:

 `mv a07-work a07-done`